 Key Meaning

-method HTTP method: GET, POST, PATCH, PUT, DELETE
+method HTTP method: GET, POST, PATCH, PUT, DELETE.
+Optional for standard CRUD names (list, get, create, update, delete).

 auth public, owner, or a list of role names like [admin, member]